Restoration Recovery outpatient addiction treatment logo

 • Cleveland (Tue/Thu) — 2130 Chambliss Avenue NW, Bradley County.
 Full MAT formulary including injections; same-week intake possible Tuesday or Thursday.
 30-minute drive south to Chattanooga if you need IOP or behavioral health.

 • Soddy-Daisy (Mon/Wed) — 210 Walmart Drive, Suite 100, northern Hamilton County.
 Suboxone film and tablet, oral medications for alcohol use disorder, individual counseling, telehealth follow-ups, and Hepatitis C care.
-No injections at this location; if you prefer Sublocade or Brixadi, we will route you to Chattanooga or Cleveland.
+If you choose Sublocade or Brixadi, your injections are scheduled at our Chattanooga or Cleveland clinic.

 One number for all four: 423-498-2000.
 Each clinic links to its own page with drive routes, photos, and county catchment detail.